cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 ---

-I am a sophomore in Southern Medical University majored in biostatistics.
+I am a sophomore in Southern Medical University majoring in biostatistics.

 I got 2020-2021 National Scholarship from Ministry of Education of China.
 Only 0.2 percent of China's top students receive this honor each year.

 I am very good at mathematical modeling and have won a lot of awards in many national competitions.
 And in my freshman year, I worked as a research assistant in a scientific research on grass-roots health quality assessment through standardized patients, which has been completed and the results have been put into practice.

-Now I'm looking for a summer research on genomics.
+Now I'm looking for a summer research on health big data or genetics.
 If you can offer a opportunity, please feel free to contact me.